Unbalanced to Balanced Audio

 Advantages:

 IP audio within facilities can also be employed with some brands of consoles and soundcards, thus greatly reducing audio wiring and distribution systems and corresponding expenses.
-As network speeds increase, file transfer speeds and capacity also increases.
+As network speeds increase, file transfer speeds and capacity also increase.

 Disadvantages:

 Additionally, the quality of the physical layer can degrade performance over congested networks.
 The installations must be carefully completed to realize the full bandwidth capacities of cables, patch panels, patch cords, etc. Even something as little as stepping on a Category 6 cable during installation can degrade its high-end performance curve.
-Cable should be adequately supported, not kinked, and not stretched (excessive pulling force) during installation.
+The cable should be adequately supported, not kinked, and not stretched (excessive pulling force) during installation.

 Analog digital converter symbol